coldousedbird/dotfiles/README.md

  6. ctrl+t    - switch to next tab
  7. leader+w  - spawn new window (inside tab)
  8. ctrl+hjkl - switch windows
- 9. ZQ        - :q! - quit without saving (quit from file will close it's window or tab (if tab has single window))
+ 9. ZQ        - :q! - quit, no save (quit from file will close it's window or tab (if tab has single window))
 10. ZZ        - :wq - save and quit (quit from file will close it's window or tab (if tab has single window))

 ### sway